 On the recommendation of the Corporation's Corporate Governance and Nominating Committee, the Board has adopted an individual voting standard for the election of directors.
 Under such individual voting standard, in the event that any nominee for election receives more "withheld" votes than "for" votes at any meeting at which shareholders vote on the uncontested election of directors, such nominee shall immediately tender his or her resignation to the Board, to be effective on acceptance by the Board.
 A nominee who tenders a resignation shall not participate in a meeting of the board or any sub-committee of the board at which the resignation is considered.
 The Board shall consider the resignation and disclose by press release its decision whether to accept that resignation and the reason for its decision no later than 90 days after the date of the resignation, and the board of directors may fill any vacancy created thereby.
+A copy of the news release shall be provided to the TSX.
 The Board shall accept the resignation absent exceptional circumstances.